 Braulio finds an unexploded bomb

-As we gained his trust, the reticent Braulio began to share with us some of the legends and beliefs of the mountain people.
-They believe the mountain maliciously draws climbers to the summit where they become lost in the cold mists, and eventually die of hunger.
-Indeed, because of its steepness, impenetrable bush and almost continuous rain, the mountain peak has only been stood upon a few times since the first successful ascent in 1982.
-In recent years, four climbers were killed when the ravine they camped in turned into a thundering waterfall on a stormy night.
-Even before the discovery of the bomber, the locals believed the mountain contained a kind of giant magnet that affects aircraft instruments causing them to crash.
-Several years ago a Philippines Air Force plane was wrecked on the mountain.
-Another B-25 bomber, the Lazy Daisy Mae, was once thought lost somewhere near the island, but its wreckage was recently discovered on nearby Mindoro Island.
+We spent a miserable night shivering together under a crumpled airplane wing on that pitched, rocky slope.
+With sleep all but impossible, we talked through most of the night.
+Now that we had gained his trust, the reticent Braulio began to share with us some of the legends and beliefs of the mountain people.
+He believed that the mountain spirits maliciously draw climbers to the summit where they become lost in the cold mists and eventually die of hunger.
+(I thought “So now he tells us.”)
+He went on to relate how, in 1985, four climbers had died when the ravine they camped in turned into a thundering waterfall on a stormy night.
+(Another disturbing thought as the rain poured down on us.)
+The spirits were not all malevolent and sometimes fell in love with and protected those people who respected her rules.
+Even before the discovery of the bomber, the locals believed the mountain contained a kind of giant magnet that affects electronic instruments, causing aircraft to crash.
+Several years before my visit here, for example, a Philippines Air Force plane had been wrecked on the mountain.
+Another B-25 bomber, the Lazy Daisy Mae, was supposedly lost somewhere near the island and has yet to be found.

-Apart from wild boars, the only dangerous wildlife on the island is pythons, which are blamed for the occasional disappearance of children in the forest.
-When the mountain people here come down with a serious illness, it is frequently ascribed to kilkig poisoning by someone practicing witchcraft and the only antidote is to drink an infusion of a certain type of boiled root that grows in the highlands.
-While salvaging recyclable wreckage from the plane, many brass shell casings from the bombers machine gun bullets have been fashioned into rings which locals wear on their fingers to protect them against the witches and black fairies that inhabit the island.
+Apart from wild boars, Braulio claimed the only dangerous creatures on the island were the pythons that he believed were responsible for the occasional disappearance of children in the forest.
+He went on to explain that when the mountain people come down with a serious illness, it is frequently ascribed to kilkig (poisoning by someone practicing witchcraft).
+The only antidote is to drink an infusion of a certain type of boiled root of a plant that grows on the highest peaks.
+Throughout these islands, traditional healers were still sought out in preference to modern medicine, even by many of the devout Catholics in the cities.
+On Sibuyan, brass shell casings salvaged from the bomber’s machine gun bullets had been fashioned into rings, which locals wore on their fingers to protect them against the “witches and black fairies” that inhabit the island.

 Parts of a leaflet (back and front) stating "MacArthur Has Returned"